musicastudio/Synthesia.strobe/README.md

 What I didn't realize at the time was that the LK-S250 can only light four keys at once.
 Synthesia sends a light message for every note that should be glowing, but the keyboard can only display four of them, so once a chord or a passage needs more than four, the ones beyond the fourth simply never light.

+This can be frustrating if you wish to practice using two hands, as there are only enough lights for four fingers at once.

-### The idea
+### The idea and solution

-In 2021 I posted a thread on the Synthesia forum called "Key light cycling - Casio LK-S250" (`https://www.synthesiagame.com/forum/viewtopic.php?f=5&t=10217`, now dead since the forum has closed) suggesting a way around the four-key limit.
-Rather than letting the extra notes vanish, cycle the lights, showing four, then the next few, then the next, fast enough that all of them read as lit.
+In 2021 I posted a thread on the Synthesia forum called [Key light cycling - Casio LK-S250](https://www.synthesiagame.com/forum/viewtopic.php?f=5&t=10217) (no longer works since [the forum has been closed due to bots](https://www.synthesiagame.com/forum/)) suggesting that Synthesia cycle the lights, showing four, then the next few, then the next, fast enough that all of them read as lit.

-The author promised to implement it in a future version, but understandably it was low priority, and development of Synthesia appears to have ceased in 2022.
+The author responded and promised to implement it in a future version, but understandably it was low priority.
+Unfortunately development of Synthesia appears to have ceased in 2022.

-### The implementation
+### The plugin implementation

-By hooking into Synthesia I have been able to now create a plugin that delivers these features to help myself and fellow Casio LK-S250 / Synthesia users.
+While Synthesia offers no official plugin framework, a DLL file dropped into the same folder as Synthesia can work the same way by hooking into the application at runtime on the Windows version of the app.
+Using this approach, I have been able to create this plugin that delivers these features to help myself and fellow Casio LK-S250 / Synthesia users.

 ## Install